deepaksharma2007/End-to-end-devops-implementation-on-E-commerce-project-/readme.md

 Now restart the Docker service or re-login to the ubuntu user, and we can run Docker commands without "sudo"

 # Step-2: Install Kubectl
-It is used to interact with Kube API server
+It is used to interact with the Kube API server

 ``` curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl" ```

 ##### validate the binary